Should You Invest in STI ETF if you are in your 30s? Is it worth it?

 Singapore’s Straits Times Index (STI) Exchange Traded Fund (ETF)

-If you have ever considered investing for yourself, this would be one of the instruments that most of us would have considered when we are first getting into investing.
+This would be one of the instruments that most of us would have considered when we are first getting into investing.

 But is investing in the STI ETF worth your money?